OWASP/www-chapter-bangalore/tab_archive.md

 ### 15 February 2020

-Details of the next combined null/OWASP/G4H Bangalore meeting have been posted.
+Details of the next null/OWASP/G4H Bangalore meeting have been posted.
 Please follow the [link](https://www.meetup.com/OWASP-Bangalore-Chapter/events/268392596/) for more information

 ### 18 January 2020

-Details of the next combined null/OWASP/G4H Bangalore meeting have been posted.
+Details of the next null/OWASP/G4H Bangalore meeting have been posted.
 Please follow the [link](https://www.meetup.com/OWASP-Bangalore-Chapter/events/267407558/) for more information